stevemussmann/admixturePipeline/README.md

 * **-m / --majc:** Provide the name of the output file that will hold the names of runs corresponding to the major clusters (optional; default = MajorClusterRuns.txt)
 * **-p / --pathtocolorbrew:** Specify the full path to the location of distruct1.1's colorbrewer files on your computer (not necessary if you are using the Docker container).
 * **-r / --run:** Boolean switch.
 Using this option will run distruct for each drawparams file. (optional, default = off)
+* **-s / --sort:** Boolean switch.
+Use this option to sort barplots by individual q values.
+Sorting might not be perfect.
+Not yet implemented in Docker container. (optional, default = off)
 * **-w / --width:** Provide the width of each individual bar in the distruct output (optional; default = 2).

 Experimental options: